freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/expand-your-project-with-external-packages-from-npm.md

 # --instructions--

-Add version "1.0.0" of the "freecodecamp" package to the `dependencies` field of your package.json file.
+Add version "1.1.0" of the "@freecodecamp/example" package to the `dependencies` field of your package.json file.

-**Note:** freecodecamp is a faux package used as a learning tool.
+**Note:** @freecodecamp/example is a faux package used as a learning tool.

 # --hints--

-"dependencies" should include "freecodecamp"
+"dependencies" should include "@freecodecamp/example"

 ```js
 (getUserInput) =>